TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 - Enable "HTTP/2 Support"
 - Click "Save"

+ADDITIONAL INFO<br/>
-EXTRA information: Let's encrypt can issue 5 SSL certificates within the same couple of days, so if you are testing and need to reset your whole box and re-issue for certificates, you have 5 tries for that domain.
+Let's encrypt can issue 5 SSL certificates within the same couple of days, so if you are testing and need to reset your whole box and re-issue for certificates, you have 5 tries for that domain.
 <br/>
 <br/>
 <p></p>